 Preventing fraud—the constant battle between the good and the bad actors in payments, with the good always trying to outpace the bad.
 As a payments company, we understand that fraud exists and acknowledge that fraud prevention is an important piece of any payments process.

-In our effort to help Dwolla partners monitor and prevent ACH fraud, we have created “fingerprints” for bank accounts.
+In our effort to help Dwolla customers monitor and prevent ACH fraud, we have created “fingerprints” for bank accounts.

 Fingerprinting a bank account accomplishes many things: